moderndatacompany/dataos.info/docs/interfaces/bifrost_new.md

 <aside class="callout">

-    🗣 sUsing Bifrost requires operator-level permissions; in other words, the `roles:id:operator` tag must be assigned to the user.
+    🗣 Using Bifrost requires operator-level permissions; in other words, the `roles:id:operator` tag must be assigned to the user.
 All other users will have ‘view-only’ permission.

 </aside>